evanwrm/solidchain/README.md

 # Solidchain

+> Caution: currently this is just a small testbed, and should not be used or taken for a real app/reference.

 This is a web-based application built with [SolidJS](https://www.solidjs.com/) and [LangChain](https://langchain.readthedocs.io/en/latest/), which allows you to index a collection of documents (such as markdown files, PDFs, chat logs, etc.) and search using natural language.
-The application uses LangChain for chain of thought (CoT) reasoning, and agent based reasoning (e.g. MRKL & ReAct)
+The application uses LangChain for chain of thought (CoT) reasoning, and agent based reasoning (e.g. MRKL & ReAct).

 ## Installation